jklm264/My-Forensics-Notes/OSX_Forensics/AoMF_Mac.md

 1. _Mach layer_ is the OS X implementation of microkernel (from CMU) responsile for Virt MemMgmt, proc scheduling (like MS' csrss.exe), & message passing (XPC).

-2. _BSD layer_ was for networking, fs interaction, POSXI compliance, and more.
+2. _BSD layer_ was for networking, fs interaction, POSIX compliance, and more.

 **Note:** Before 10.5 (Leopard), Macs never split kernel & userland address space per process (each context had their own 32-bit (4GB) AS).
 So special buffers were used to read/write proc memory.
 Now (10.6 and on) they follow the 2GB/2GB or 3:1 kernel/userland split.